SteamInputWiki/SteamInputWiki/chapter-6/06a01_rating_system_for_SIAPI_implementations_in_games.md

 * Is the game playable when SIAPI is being used? (auto lowest rating if “No” at any point, regardless of final percentage score; game should be completely playable with a controller using only the siapi config)
   * Across all major controllers?

-* Action Sets, if being used: (main category, up to 33 points if yes, does not count against final score if no however if No then the game is ineligible for Diamond ranking)
+* Action Sets, if being used: (main category, up to 33 points.
+If Action Sets are not being used then game is ineligible for Platinum or Diamond ratings despite final score.)
   * Are they clearly named/labelled so the player knows when they should be active and where to make customizations if they desire? (-1 point per)
   * Is there a Set for every game context? (-% of points)
   * Are there any frivolous Sets? (-% of points)